 Google released Android 7.0 Nougat back in August, followed by Android 7.1.1 in December.
 Now, smartphone owners are wondering when they’ll get Nougat.
 HTC has been one of the best in terms of keeping users informed.
-With that in mind, here’s what we know about the progress of HTC Android Nougat updates.
-Including carrier versions of the HTC 10 and the unlocked A9.
+With that in mind, here’s what we know about upcoming HTC Android Nougat updates.
+Including carrier versions of the HTC 10, the unlocked A9 and more.

 The Android N beta ended in August and quickly arrived for many.
 We’ve since seen betas, developer previews, and two updates.
 HTC promised updates within 90 days, which was before the end of 2016.
 They hit their mark for unlocked devices, and are now moving on to carrier models in the US as 2017 moves forward.